Grief and Loss .... great suggestions.

 Grief: Coping with the loss of your loved one

-Coping with the loss of a close friend or family member may be one of the hardest challenges that many of us face.
+Coping with the loss of a close friend or family member, or even your unconditional loved pet, maybe one of the hardest challenges that many of us face.
 When we lose a spouse, sibling or parent our grief can be particularly intense.
 Loss is understood as a natural part of life, but we can still be overcome by shock and confusion, leading to prolonged periods of sadness or depression.
 The sadness typically diminishes in intensity as time passes, but grieving is an important process in order to overcome these feelings and continue to embrace the time you had with your loved one.

 Everyone reacts differently to death and employs personal coping mechanisms for grief.
 Research shows that most people can recover from loss on their own through the passage of time if they have social support and healthy habits.
 It may take months or a year to come to terms with a loss.
 There is no “normal” time period for someone to grieve.
 Don’t expect to pass through phases of grief either, as new research suggests that most people do not go through stages as progressive steps.
 Read more...